SC State Policies and Procedures

 Admissions Criteria, Course Grades, GPAs

-- Institutional procedures used to calculate student applicants' GPAs for transfer admission.
-Such procedures will describe how nonstandard grades (withdrawal, withdrawal failing, repeated course, etc.) are evaluated; they shall also describe whether all course work taken prior to transfer or just course work deemed appropriate to the student's intended four-year program of study is calculated for purposes of admission to the institution and/or programmatic major.
+d.
+Institutional procedures used to calculate student applicants' GPAs for transfer admission.
+Such procedures will describe how nonstandard grades (withdrawal, withdrawal failing, repeated course, etc.) are evaluated; thay shall also describe whether all course work taken prior to transfer or just course work deemed appropriate to the student's intended four-year program of study is calculated for purposes of admission to the institution and/or programmatic major.

 Transfer Blocks, Statewide Agreements,